hyoklee/hdf-ai/README.md

   Filtering Bigdata with AI is a scalable solution.

-  HDF5 AI filter can kick in to sanitize your data in scalable manner when you archive data in HDF5.
+  HDF5 AI filter can automatically sanitize your data in a scalable manner when you archive data in HDF5.
-  It can save a lot of storage by storing only models, not real data.
+  It can save a lot of space by storing only models, not real data.

 ## Reference
 * [Shrink floating point format to accelerate DNN training](https://www.hpcwire.com/2019/04/15/bsc-researchers-shrink-floating-point-formats-to-accelerate-deep-neural-network-training/)